m4n3dw0lf/pythem/README.md

    pforensic> help

+[SECTION - EXPLOIT DEVELOPMENT AND REVERSE ENGINERING]

+[*] xploit		Interactive stdin or tcp exploit development shell

+(The stdin should be called after setting file)
+(The tcp should be called after setting target)

+  examples:

+   pythem> set file ./exec
+   pythem> xploit stdin
+   xploit> help

 [*] fuzz		Start a local file stdin fuzzer or a tcp fuzzer

 (The stdin should be called after setting file)